Pitt in Japan

 • Tuition for 6 credits

-• Housing in single-sex dorms for five weeks
+• Housing for five weeks

 • Health Insurance